bibinbabugeorge/Electron_vc/readMe.txt

 * If icons,images reffered in main.js is changed, update the path accordingly

 * File uploads are stored under uploads folder.
-In any event of file upload folder change, change `fileUploadPath` variable in line number 3 of index.js
+In any event of file upload folder change, change `fileUploadPath` variable in the index.js

 * Screen recording and screen sharing are custom written for electron, Incase of a framework change this need to be addressed